Tao-Hu/VarianceComponentTest.jl/docs/dataformats.md

 ### BIM file

-BIM file is an ordinary PLINK file which contains information of markers (*e.g.* SNPs).
+BIM file is an ordinary PLINK file that contains information of markers (*e.g.* SNPs).
 In BIM file, each line represents a SNP.
 The fields in BIM file are

 * Chromosome code (either an integer, or "X"/"Y"/"XY"/"MT", "0" indicates unknown)
 * SNP ID